geelen/glenmaddern.com/src/lib/talks/icss.md

 ---

 > JavaScript needs a **standard way to include other modules** and for those modules to live in discreet namespaces.
 There are easy ways to do namespaces, but there’s no standard programmatic way to load a module (once!).
-This is really important, because server side apps can include a lot of code and will likely mix and match parts that meet those standard interfaces.

 http://www.blueskyonmars.com/2009/01/29/what-server-side-javascript-needs/

 ---

 > Server side JavaScript is very fragmented.
-A script that accesses files can't be used without modification on both rhino and v8.
-Spidermonkey and JavaScriptCore can't both load in additional modules in the same way.
+[Rhino, v8, Spidermonkey and JavaScriptCore don't work] in the same way.
 A JavaScript web framework is very much tied to its interpreter and is often **forced to create a bunch of APIs that Python, Ruby and Java programmers take for granted**.

 https://wiki.mozilla.org/ServerJS/Introduction